vrizvanyuk/vrtodoapp/README.md

   Complete Todo - Item will remain in the GUI and marked as completed(strikethrough)

 Bonus:
-Unit test CI/CD via test_vrtodoapp.py requirements.txt and main.yml in the workflow.
+\n Unit test CI/CD via test_vrtodoapp.py requirements.txt and main.yml in the workflow.

 Regards,
 VR